 2.1.
 "Approval of a vehicle" means the approval of a vehicle type with regard to its temporary use spare wheel and tyre unit tyre pressure monitoring system.

+2.2.
+"Vehicle type" means vehicles which do not differ significantly in such essential aspects as:

 2.2.2.
 "Vehicle type with regard to its tyre pressure monitoring sytem":

 2.2.2.1. (a) The manufacturer’s trade name or mark;